kracejic/cleanCppProject/readme.md

 * Compiler with support for C++14
 * git - for downloading external resources
 * Doxygen for docs (*Graphviz for more graphs in docs, PlantUML for more UML diagrams*, PlantUML needs java)
-* clang-tools for static analysis and formating
+* clang-tools for static analysis and formatting
 * cppcheck for another static analysis

 #### Prerequisites on Linux